Chilpéric (operetta)

 Chilpéric (/fr/) is an opéra bouffe with libretto and music by Hervé, first produced in Paris on 24 October 1868 at the Théâtre des Folies-Dramatiques.
 A burlesque of the medieval, Chilpéric starred Hervé in the title role.
+A popular song from the piece was "Chanson du jambon", the operetta was a hit, and Hervé himself was particularly successful in the title role.